Mulwajoseph/Flight-Damage-Stats/README.md

 [Data cleaning % Visualization Process](joseph.ipynb)

 ## Data Visualization
- A presentation of All Accidents and the years.
+ A presentation of All Accidents and their occurrence on Monthy Basis .

  ![Data Visualization](Images/Snips/Time_series_Injuries.JPG)